SovereignCloudStack/k8s-cluster-api-provider/README.md

 power for the created testcluster is named ``testcluster/testcluster.yaml`` (or ``$CLUSTER_NAME/$CLUSTER_NAME.yaml`` for all the other clusters) and can be handed out to users that should get full administrative control over the cluster.
-You can also retrieve them using ``make get-kubeconfig TESTCLUSTER=${CLUSTER_NAME}``, and possibly create an encrypted .zip file for handing these out.
+You can also retrieve them using ``make get-kubeconfig TESTCLUSTER=${CLUSTER_NAME}`` from the machines where you created the management host from, and possibly create an encrypted .zip file for handing these out.
 (You can omit ``TESTCLUSTER=...`` for the default testcluster.)

 ## Teardown

-``make clean`` does ssh to the C-API management server to clean up the created clusters prior to terraform cleaning up the resources it has created.
+``make clean`` does ssh to the CAPI management server to clean up the created clusters prior to terraform cleaning up the resources it has created.
 This is sometimes insufficient to clean up unfortunately, some error in the deployment may result in resources left around.
-``make fullclean`` uses a custom script (using the openstack CLI) to clean up trying to not hit any resources not created by the capi or terraform.
+``make fullclean`` uses a custom script (using the openstack CLI) to clean up everything while trying to not hit any resources not created by the capi or terraform.
 It is the recommended way for doing cleanups if ``make clean`` fails.
 Watch out for leftover floating IP addresses and persistent volumes, as these can not be easily traced back to the cluster-API created resources and may thus be left.